vincent-pradeilles/AutoMocker/README.md

 ## Context

-AutoMocker is a Swift framework that leverages the type system in order to let you easily create mocked instances of your data types.
+AutoMocker is a Swift framework that leverages the type system to let you easily create mocked instances of your data types.

 Here's an example of how it can be used: